How to Email a Cover Letter: Samples, Format & Subject Line

 Read more about resume formatting: How to Choose a Professional Resume Format

-You’re not going to begin with a resume objective/summary, though.
+You’re not going to begin with a nursing resume objective/summary, though.
 Think of it as a diagnosis.

 Start to go through each section—your job experience, education, and skills, gathering up the most notable of them along the way.
-When you’re done, go back to the beginning of your resume and write an intro that encompasses the whole of your resume.
+When you’re done, go back to the beginning of your registered nurse resume and write an intro that encompasses the whole of your application.

 Employment forecasts say that there will be above average growth in nursing jobs in the coming years.